marijnh/Eloquent-JavaScript/06_object.md

 {{index "shared property"}}

-A property like `speak(line)` in an object expression is a shorthand for defining methods.
+A property like `speak(line)` in an object expression is a shorthand for defining a method.
 It creates a property called `speak` and gives it a function as its value.

 The "proto" rabbit acts as a container for the properties that are